nickmonad/blog/content/2025/static-allocation-with-zig-kv.md

 Zig's `std.heap.FixedBufferAllocator` is perfect for this kind of operation.
 During initialization, we ask for buffer space from a general purpose allocator, and pass it to the `FixedBufferAllocator`.
 This allocator works as "bump" allocator, where each internal allocation happens in a linear fashion, up to the amount of available space.
-The tradeoff here is that memory allocated within the fixed buffer can't be free'd directly.
+The trade-off here is that memory allocated within the fixed buffer can't be free'd directly.
 Instead, the entire buffer is reset after use, which simply resets an index back to `0`.
 (Just about as cheap as an operation can get!)